 These are standard aluminum windows meant to provide natural light throughout the face of the building.

-When choosing your frame, be sure to consider the overall appearance of your building as well as the appearance of the individual windows.
+When choosing your commercial window framing, be sure to consider the overall appearance of your building as well as the appearance of the individual windows.
 All of the following affect the overall aesthetics of your building: